sympy/sympy/doc/src/guides/solving/solve-equation-algebraically.md

 >>> solve(eqn)
 []
 ```

+You may want to check whether there is a mistake in the equation.

 If SymPy returns an error such as `NotImplementedError`, there may be no way to solve the equation algebraically: